top of page

 The prototype Windsong was launched in September 2021, with the young boatbuilder Ashmole Faire-Ring (currently restoring the barge Growler) as crew.
 She performed well enough in light airs on her first sail, both with her standard sloop rig and, with the bowsprit off and the mast in its forward slot, in cat-rigged mode.

 But it was during her second sail that she really came alive.
-With a Force 5 south-westerly blowing over the estuary, she quickly picked up her skirts and was flying
+With a Force 5 south-westerly blowing over the estuary, she quickly picked up her skirts and was flying along at over 12 knots (and John has the GPS reading to prove it!).

 Harry Cory Wright was there with his smart phone to video the boat, and the resulting footage (and stills) certainly capture the excitement of the moment.
 You only have to look at the expression on John’s and Ash’s faces to see what an exhilarating sail it was.